EMMC-ASBL/tripper/docs/tools/datadoc.md

   -h, --help            show this help message and exit --type TYPE, -t TYPE  Either a resource type (ex: "dataset", "distribution",
                         ...) or the IRI of a class to limit the search to.
-  --criteria KEYWORD=VALUE [KEYWORD=VALUE ...], -c KEYWORD=VALUE [KEYWORD=VALUE ...]
+  --criteria IRI=VALUE, -c IRI=VALUE
-                        One of more additional matching criteria for resources to find.
-Only resources with the given KEYWORD and VALUE will be matched.
-The match is exact.
+                        Matching criteria for resources to find.
+The IRI may be written using a namespace prefix, like `tcterms:title="My title"`.
+Currently only exact
+                        matching is supported.
+This option can be given multiple times.
   --output FILENAME, -o FILENAME
                         Write matching output to the given file.
 The default is to write to standard output.